TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/front-office.md

 #### Actions by Front Office Agent

 !!! warning "Conflicts of interest"
-    **Do not proceed with application handling if a conflict of interest exists.** In case you decline, the Front Office Lead will get a notification and reassign the application to another agent.
+    **Do not proceed with application handling if a conflict of interest exists according to the [Code of Conduct](#).** In case you decline, the Front Office Lead will get a notification and reassign the application to another agent.

-The Front Office Agent receives a notification about their assignment and open it by clicking on the link in the notification or by clicking on the Application under the Kanban column **New Application Submitted**.
+The Front Office Agent receives a notification about their assignment and opens it by clicking on the link in the notification or by clicking on the Application under the Kanban column **New Application Submitted**.
 ![Open Application](img/front-office-agent-open-application.png)

 Upon receiving a new Application the agent should:

 - **Review the Assignment:**
-  Carefully check the assignment for any potential conflict of interest.
+  Carefully check the assignment for any potential conflict of interest according to the [Code of Conduct](#).
 - **Decline if Necessary:**
-  If a conflict is detected, decline the assignment immediately.
+  If a conflict is detected, decline the assignment immediately by clicking the button **Decline Assignment**.

 !!! info "Additional Services"